 Rub a small amount of oil between your palms, run your fingers over your dog's coat and massage a little amount into the skin, and brush the coat gently.

-Coconut oil is beneficial to your dog and it can help your furry baby with everything from itchy skin to digestive problems.
+Coconut oil good for Dogs and it can help your furry baby with everything from itchy skin to digestive problems.
 And the best coconut oil for dogs is the Ultimate Pet Healer by Alpha Pet Zone.
 This ultimate Pet Healer is great for treating skin problems and other dog ailments and is safe for dogs to eat.
 And most of all, this is safe coconut oil, pets can tolerate.